MaximeV1314/QuantumSimLite-Windows/README.md

 ## Installation:

-1. Download the repository (Code --> Download as a .zip).
+1. Download the repository (Code --> Download ZIP) at https://github.com/MaximeV1314/QuantumSimLite-Windows
 2. Unzip the file in your directory.
 3. Enjoy.